-Nevertheless, many models do boast impressive battery lives these days.
-It depends what you’re doing on them (some processes drain the battery quicker than others), of course, but you can expect a high-quality laptop to offer upwards of 10 hours of life before they need recharging.
+Nevertheless, many models do boast impressive battery life these days.
+It depends on what you’re doing on them (some processes drain the battery quicker than others), of course, but you can expect a high-quality laptop to offer upwards of 10 hours of life before they need recharging.
 That’s good news if you want to use it on the go without access to mains power.

 It’s still worth checking a laptop’s battery life before you buy it, though.
 You’ll find a huge range out there, and the last thing you want is any nasty surprises.
 Ensure you know what you’re getting into (in terms of battery life and other key attributes) before committing to a purchase.

 There’s nothing more exasperating than wanting to connect a USB device to your computer and not having enough ports to do it!

 Whether it’s a printer, an external hard drive, or a wireless mouse, you’re unable to do the task without disconnecting something else first.
 That might sound like a first-world problem (and it is), but these minor issues can cause real frustration over time.

 That’s why we recommend taking the time to consider any peripheral devices you’ll want to connect to a PC before buying it.
 On this note, desktop computers tend to offer more ports than smaller laptops.
 If you’ve got many different devices to link up, then a desktop could be a better option.

 9. Decide on the Operating System

 Windows or Mac?
 This is a hot topic in the computing world with fierce proponents on either side.
 Ask Apple lovers, and they’ll tell you Mac’s far better; Microsoft aficionados will say the opposite!